hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 27. **Follow-up Time**

     Agents can set follow-up when closing a conversation.
-The time set up is shown here
+The follow-up time set up is shown here

 28. **Follow-up Comment**